ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 # Deploying a {{ ydb-short-name }} cluster on virtual or bare metal servers

-This document describes the procedure to deploy a multi-tenant {{ ydb-short-name }} cluster on several servers.
+This document describes the procedure to deploy a multi-tenant {{ ydb-short-name }} cluster on several virtual or bare metal servers.

 ## Before you begin {#before-start}